 The short answer to this question is everyone.
 Everyone should consider a volume shifted snowboard if they’re interested in it!
 These boards come in so many different styles that there’s almost certainly a model you’ll enjoy.

-It is worth noting that volume-shifted snowboards typically have a learning curve.
-So if you’re a brand new rider, you may want to hold off.
-But if you’re an intermediate or advanced rider, you’ll have no problems.
+It is worth noting that volume shifted snowboards typically have a learning curve.
+So if you’re a brand-new beginner rider, you may want to hold off.
+But intermediate riders or advanced riders should have no problems.

 Popular Volume Shifted Snowboards

 The Bataleon Party Wave is another freeride/powder snowboard, though this board has a much softer flex than others on this list.
-This flex rating makes it quite playful and gives it a very laid-back, surfy feel.
+This soft flex rating makes it quite playful and gives it a very laid-back, surfy feel perfect for soft snow or a powder day!
+Don't expect it to be super poppy, however.
 This snowboard works well as a freeride board because, despite its soft attributes, it has a big ol’ nose and a tiny tail.
 This makes it a breeze to float through powder, chunder, slush, or anything else you might encounter freeriding!

 The Gnu Gremlin is similar to the Ride Superpig in the sense that it possesses a stiff flex, aggressive camber profile, and is built to ride hard and fast.
 However, it leans slightly more all-mountain than the Superpig does, and it can be ridden on groomers just as effectively as off-piste.

 This board is designed with Magne-traction edges: strategically placed serrations along the edge of the board that act as extra contact points and provide more traction and edge hold.

 It does have a larger setback stance than any other snowboard on this list: the inset packs (the location where bindings are mounted) are set two inches back from the center of the board.
 This setback stance gives the rider the ability to charge over chunder with no issues!
 Just don’t expect it to ride switch as a true twin shape or directional twin shape would.